codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 * In the first few layers, our neurons activation when edges or other. low level features are detected in Deeper layers, our neurons will be able to detect high level or big picture features or patterns such as bicycle, face. cat etc

+ * The neurons in the first hidden layer have learned simple patterns, while the neurons in the second hidden layer have learned to combine the simple patterns of the first hidden layer into more complex patterns.
+In general, the more layers there are, the more complex the patterns can be

  ## Designing feature maps